 If you choose to open an existing project, the dialog will list the last nine projects you worked on.
-Choose one of these, or choose "more files" to browse for other files.
+Choose one of these, or choose "More files" to go to the File Open dialog to choose another file.

 If you are learning Prism, check the option to show new user hints.
 Each time you use a new feature, Prism will display a hint dialog (which includes an option to turn off new user hints).